How credit cards take a bite out of gas prices

 No matter which credit card you use when you get gas, you can almost always earn cash back to cut the cost or points to apply to future travel or rewards.
 Oh, and with the GasBuddy app, you can find the lowest gas price in your area and then earn your rewards on top of that.

-Pay less, earn more every time you fill up.
+Pay less, earn more every time you fill up this Memorial Day weekend and all summer long.
 That’s a winning combination.